Memory Model#

 Symmetric addresses provided to typed ishmem interfaces must be naturally aligned based on their type and any requirements of the underlying architecture.

 The DPC++/SYCL programming model supports Unified Shared Memory between host and GPU.
 In that model, memory can be host, device, or shared.
 In Intel® SHMEM, the symmetric heap is in device memory and is not accessible from the host by loads and stores, but SYCL routines such as sycl::queue::memcpy() may be used.
-SYCL host Memory may be allocated by sycl::malloc_host() and is accesible using loads and stores in both host and device kernel code.
+SYCL host Memory may be allocated by sycl::malloc_host() and is accessible using loads and stores in both host and device kernel code.
 SYCL kernels generally do not have access to host global and static objects.

 Intel® SHMEM augments the DPC++/SYCL memory model to some degree, in that host-initiated operations can reference objects in the symmetric heap on the same or other PEs, even though device memory is not accessible by loads and stores.
 Host-initiated operations can also refer to global and static objects on the same or other PEs.
 Device-initiated operations may only reference objects in the symmetric heap.

 The ishmem_ptr routine allows the programmer to obtain a local pointer to a remotely accessible object at a specified PE if load-store access is possible.
 For Intel® \(\text{X}^e\) Link fabric connected GPUs, ishmem_ptr may return a valid address for direct access to symmetric heap objects that are accessible via the \(\text{X}^e\) Link fabric. ishmem_ptr called on the host will generally not return a valid address for a symmetric heap object even on the same PE.
-A pointer returned by ishmem_optr is valid for direct memory access; however, providing this address as an argument of an ishmem routine that requires a symmetric address results in undefined behavior.
+A pointer returned by ishmem_ptr is valid for direct memory access; however, providing this address as an argument of an ishmem routine that requires a symmetric address results in undefined behavior.

 Atomicity Guarantees#